burke-md/tool-nft/README.md

 # Tool

 The goal of this project is to create a smart contract.
 This contract will represent in game tools.
 For example a black smith's hammar or fire tongues.
-The contract shall fulfill the below requirments.
+The contract shall fulfill the below requirments:

 - [x] Create an ERC721 NFT
 - [x] With a max supply of 5 pieces
 - [ ] Each token will hold an attribute ex. type of tool.
 - [x] Contract must be pausable
+- [ ] Contract must contain list for 'pre-sale' buyers(whitelist).
+- [ ] Contract must independantly 'unpause' for pre-sale approved buyers.
 - [x] Tokens must be burnable
 - [x] Use a URI to point to external data
   - [ ] Must be able to update URI